qgis/QGIS-Enhancement-Proposals/qep-340-SFCGAL-integration.md

 1. Potential increase in build complexity due to the additional dependency.

-2. Low: Maintenance burden of keeping SFCGAL integration up-to-date with future QGIS versions.
+1. Low: Maintenance burden of keeping SFCGAL integration up-to-date with future QGIS versions.
 Like other dependencies.

+1. Thread safety: CGAL is [mainly thread safe](https://doc.cgal.org/latest/Manual/preliminaries.html#Preliminaries_thread_safety) and SFCGAL is just the simple feature overhead.
+It has no static nor global variables.
+The library can be called with multiple thread to create geometries or to retrieve data from the same geometry object.
+But concurrent calls to modify the same geometry object will result in unexpected behaviour.

 ## Performance Implications